rejetto/hfs/dev-notes.md

 - when reloading vfs wait for it to be unlocked
 - search
 - sticky breadcrumbs
+- frontend: ensure icons are loaded before going on
 - frontend: dialogs
 - vfs: serve an html for a folder?
   - "default" property for vfsNode?